naoyam/physis/docs/install.md

     * Required for CUDA-based runtimes.
 If not found, no CUDA-based runtimes will be built.
     * Both toolkit and SDK (tested with 3.2)
-    * Specify the location of SDK by environment variable NVSDKCUDA_ROOT
+    * Specify the location of SDK by environment variable NVSDKCOMPUTE_ROOT
     * MacOSX's SDK may not contain 64-bit version of cutil.
 It can be build by entering C/lib/common directory and type make x86_64=1

 ## Steps
 1. Change directory to an empty build directory
-2. Run 'cmake -i <path-to-src>', where <path-to-src> is the path to directory rose under the unpacked source.
-Specifing locations of other dependencies may be needed.
-    * Example on Ubuntu
-        * NVSDKCUDA_ROOT=/home/naoya/projects/cuda/sdk3.2/C
-	cmake -DCMAKE_INSTALL_PREFIX=$(pwd)/../install
-        -DCMAKE_PREFIX_PATH=$HOME/projects/tools/rose/git ../src
-    * On Tsubame
-        * (CMake variable) CMAKE_PREFIX_PATH=/work0/GSIC/apps/boost/1_45_0/gcc
+2. Set shell environment variable NVSDKCOMPUTE_ROOT as the path to the root SDK directory path.
+3. Run cmkake as follows:
+  'cmake -i PHYSIS_SOURCE_PATH -DCMAKE_INSTALL_PREFIX=PHYSIS_INSTALL_PATH -DCMAKE_PREFIX_PATH=ROSE_INSTALL_PATH'
+  where PHYSIS_SOURCE_PATH is the path to the Physis root directory, PHYSIS_INSTALL_PATH is the path where Physis should be installed, ROSE_INSTALL_PATH is the path where ROSE is installed.
+ On Tsubame, the following CMake variable might need to be defined.
-        * (CMake variable) JAVA_JVM_LIBRARY_DIRECTORIES=/usr/lib64/jvm/java/jre/bin/classic
+    * JAVA_JVM_LIBRARY_DIRECTORIES=/usr/lib64/jvm/java/jre/bin/classic
-        * (CMake variable) JAVA_INCLUDE_PATH2=/usr/lib64/jvm/java/include
+    * JAVA_INCLUDE_PATH2=/usr/lib64/jvm/java/include
-        * (CMake variable) CMAKE_PREFIX_PATH=$HOME/projects/tools/rose/install
-	        * (shell variable) NVSDKCUDA_ROOT=/home/naoya/projects/cuda/sdk3.2/C
-3. Cmake then will search for the location of Boost, Java, and Rose.
+4. Cmake then will search for the location of Boost, Java, and Rose.
 If Boost and JDK are already installed, they should be detected by Cmake.
-The path to a Rose installation must be supplied manually into a prompt issued by Cmake.
-Other path options such as install path can be left as is at this time.
-4. Run make.
+5. Run make.
 This should produce executable 'physis' under the build directory.
-5. Run make install.
+6. Run make install.

 ## Hints
 * Once cmake is run and build files are generated, the make command is the